Using the JOSE Security Policy

 - If you choose to generate audit data, you can specify that audit data is captured only when an error occurs on a message exchange.

-To use the JOSE security policy, go to the Policies folder in the Root Organization and attach the policy to a web service, binding, or binding operation.
+To use the JOSE security policy, go to the Policies folder in the respective organization and attach the policy to a web service, binding, or binding operation.

 JOSE Security Policy: use case